Dr Dani Abulhawa | داني ابوالهوى

 Research interests

 In 2015 I began working with SkatePal, a charity who build skateparks and support practitioners’ skateboarding practice in the Occupied West Bank.
 I helped to build SkatePal’s second skatepark in Asira Al-Shamalyia, in the north of the West Bank, and began conducting a research project in collaboration with the charity.
-This was initially about exploring how the charity operate in relation to conventional applied sports and performance initiatives.
-In the years that followed I have made annual return visits to the skatepark to conduct ongoing fieldwork, exploring how the practice and social forum of the skatepark has impacted local people as well as SkatePal volunteers.
+This explored how the physical culture of skateboarding, and the social forum of the skatepark circumvents restrictions of movement and other social effects of the occupation.

 Qualifications